seriouslyjames/seriouslyjames/README.md

 - Self taught SQL and Tableau
 - Starting to dabble in Python, PowerBI, and R

-Here's some of the things I've been working on:
+Here are some of the things I've been working on:

 - https://github.com/seriouslyjames/8_Weeks_SQL_Challenge
 - https://github.com/seriouslyjames/Cyclistic-Bikes-Case-Study